Federal Direct Loans

 - The specific terms and conditions of the Federal Direct Loan are outlined in the MPN.

-- The Federal Direct Subsidized Loan fixed interest rate is 3.86%.
+- The Federal Direct Subsidized Loan fixed interest rate effective for 2014-15 is 4.66% with a 1.073% origination fee.
 Loan repayment begins once the student ceases to be enrolled at least half-time.
-Please note this is the current rate for 2013-14 and rate may change for 2014-15 on July 1, 2014.

-- The Federal Direct Unsubsidized Loan fixed interest rate is 3.86%.
+- The Federal Direct Unsubsidized Loan fixed interest rate for undergraduate students effective for 2014-15 is 4.66% with a 1.073% origination fee.
 Loan repayment begins once the student ceases to be enrolled at least half-time.
-Please note this is the current rate for 2013-14 and rate may change for 2014-15 on July 1, 2014.

 - How Do I Cancel My Federal Stafford Loan(s)?